toptal/test-distrib/rspec-distrib/README.md

 Order is controlled by `tests_provider`.
 Default provided strategy is at [rspec/distrib/leader/tests_provider.rb](rspec-distrib/lib/rspec/distrib/leader/tests_provider.rb) - it's simplified one.

-In more advanced scenario spec files could be served from the slowest (basing on previous builds results) to fastest to reduce worker idle time, and reduce the risk of waiting for a long spec file to execute in the end of the build.
+In more advanced scenario spec files could be served from the slowest (basing on previous builds results) to the fastest to reduce worker idle time, and reduce the risk of waiting for a long spec file to execute in the end of the build.
 This could be achieved by implementing custom provider.

 ## Contributing